-Sorry, Jesus, but ancient Greek myths were the inspiration behind the stories in the Bible’s New Testament and Old Testament.
+Sorry, Jesus, but ancient Greek myths were the true inspiration behind the Old and New Testament Bible stories.

 How do I know this?
 Because the proof is right here.

-Once you see that the ancient Greek myths have been deviously twisted, and you will, I’m pretty sure you’ll agree with me that the Bible must be fake.
+Once you see that the ancient Greek myths have been deviously twisted and you will — you can decide for yourself whether you agree with me that the Bible must be fake.

-The only reason I’m saying this is because Santa is fun, and no one wants to see the end of Santa.
+Don’t kid yourself, consider the belief in Santa Claus.
+You’re much better off knowing the truth unless you’re under the age of twelve.
+I’m only saying this because Santa is fun, and no one wants to see the end of Santa.

 Here’s a bit of a rundown to give you an idea of what’s happening in Christianity.